 Tagging and starring

 If you need alternative ways to slice your actions, you can now tag actions with free-form tags, and view all actions tagged with a particular tag on one page.
 This gives you another way to look at your data which works in parallel with the more traditional contexts and projects.
 In addition, you can ‘star’ actions very quickly by just clicking the star icon.
 Starred actions can also be viewed on their own page, and can be used in whatever way you find most helpful.
 A starred task might be a particularly urgent or important one, or something you’re aiming to do today.

 Quick and easy adding of new actions

 The main editing functions in Tracks use Ajax, which – if you’re not into the terminology – means that you see nearly instant changes to the page without having to refresh the page.
 A form on the main page lets you add actions to any context or project, whereas forms on context and project pages automatically assign the current context or project to the new next action.
-In Tracks 1.5, your existing context and project names are auto-completed as you type, saving you time and reducing input errors.
+Your existing context and project names are auto-completed as you type, saving you time and reducing input errors.
 Furthermore, you can set a default context for each of your projects, which saves you typing ‘Office’ for every action in a particular project.

 Getting yourself organised